-Silicon Valley Presents ‘The Language Archive’
+TheatreWorks Silicon Valley Presents ‘The Language Archive’

 The cast:

 Emily Kuroda (Alta and others) has performed at TheatreWorks (“Calligraphy”), Pan Asian Rep (“The Brothers Paranormal”), American Repertory Theater (“Endlings”), Page 73 (“Today Is My Birthday”), Actors Theatre of Louisville (“we, the invisibles”), Huntington Theatre Co. (“Tiger Style!,” “The Woman Warrior”), Artists at Play (“Two Mile Hollow”), South Coast Rep (“Fast Company,” “Ballad of Yachiyo,” and “Our Town”), Alliance Theatre (“Tiger Style!”), East West Players, and many others.
+Recent TV appearances: “The Good Doctor,” “The Resident,” “Drop Dead Diva,” “Gilmore Girls” (as Mrs. Kim).
+Recent films: “Take the 10,” “Party Boat”, “Red,” and “The Sensei.”

 Francis Jue (Resten and others) has appeared at TheatreWorks in “Pacific Overtures,” “Peter Pan,” “Cabaret,” “M. Butterfly,” “Kiss of the Spiderwoman,” “Amadeus,” “As Bees in Honey Drown,” “Red,” “Floyd Collins,” “Into the Woods,” “Yellow Face,” and “Tokyo Fish Story.”
 Broadway: “M. Butterfly,” “Thoroughly Modern Millie,” “Pacific Overtures.”
 Other favorite theatre credits include “Soft Power” (Center Theatre Group/Curran) and “King of the Yees” (SF Playhouse).
+Recent film/TV: “Joyful Noise,” “Madam Secretary,” “Law & Order: SVU,” “The Good Wife,” “Divorce.”

 Jomar Tagatac (George) most recently appeared as Mr. Botard in American Conservatory Theater’s “Rhinoceros” as well as “A Christmas Carol,” “Vietgone,” “Monstress,” and “Hamlet.”
 Other Bay Area credits include SF Playhouse’s “King of the Yees,” “You Mean to Do Me Harm”; Capital Stage’s “Vietgone”; Cal Shakes’ “The War of the Roses,” “Everybody,” “As You Like It,” and “Life Is a Dream”; Magic Theatre’s “Dogeaters,” “Jesus in India,” “Every 5 Minutes,” and “The Happy Ones.”